DavidMwihuri39/cursor-based-pagination/README.md

 });
 ```

-Next, you create a schema using *makeSchema*, which includes your types, the nexus-prisma plugin and an outputs object.
-This combines all of the above types into a GraphQL Schema.
+Using your types, build a schema through nexus-prisma's plugin an outputs object and *makeSchema*.
+This combines all of the types above into a GraphQL Schema.

 ```js
 // 4. create schema - index.js